Dukhan: Visitor attractions

-Dukhan Souq, a 25.6 sqm marketplace, is located near the Khatiya area.
-It houses numerous shops and restaurants, a bank, a pharmacy and a Q-Post office.

 Historic landmarks

 Al Khotba Mosque, erected in 1942, is one of the oldest mosques in the region.
 Planned shortly after the oil camp was established, it is noted for its unique decorative elements.
 The minaret, situated in the north-east section, lies on a square base and is barrel-shaped.
 An outdoor prayer area is accessible through six pathways in the courtyard, while the prayer hall has three entrances leading from the outdoor area.